keboola/developers-docs/extend/custom-science/python/index.md

 - Work with manifests containing table and file metadata - `getTableManifest()`, `getFileManifest()`, `writeTableManifest()`, `writeFileManifest()` methods.
 - List expected outputs - `getExpectedOutputFiles()` and `getExpectedOutputTables()` methods.

-Additionally it also defines a KBC [CSV dialect](https://docs.python.org/3/library/csv.html#csv-fmt-params) to shorten up the CSV manipulation code.
+Additionally, it also defines a KBC [CSV dialect](https://docs.python.org/3/library/csv.html#csv-fmt-params) to shorten up the CSV manipulation code.
 The library is a standard Python package that is available by default in the production environment.
 It is [available on Github](https://github.com/keboola/python-docker-application), so it can be installed